acidjazz/aeonian/readme.md

 [![NPM](https://nodei.co/npm/aeonian.png)](https://nodei.co/npm/aeonian/)

-I've built this to help create continuous deployment for a [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) model hosted on an AWS serverless setup
+I've built this to help assist in a continuous delivery [git-flow](http://nvie.com/posts/a-successful-git-branching-model/)-styled workflow model hosted on an AWS serverless setup

 ###  What does this do?
 1. Creates a new S3 bucket `{prefix}-{commit-hash}-{environment}` based on the current repo and config